uvarc/rc-website/content/userinfo/rivanna/software/gaussian.md

 {{< module-versions >}}

+# License and Permission
+We have a site license.
+Please contact us if you need access to the software.

+For research, please load `gaussian`.
+For course work, please load `gaussian/grads16`.

 # GaussView
 The GaussView graphical interface is available on Rivanna.
 Users must log in through a client capable of displaying X11 graphics.
 We recommend [FastX Web](/userinfo/rivanna/logintools/fastx).
 GaussView can be used to create input files for Gaussian jobs which should then be submitted to the compute nodes.
 To start GaussView, in an X11-enabled terminal first load the gaussian module as above, then run